raynamharris/LTCC-BIO103/index.md

 ## Post Lesson Exercise

-Explain to your neighbor why it takes longer for an unvaccinated person to mount an adaptive immune response to the coronavirus compared to a vaccinated person, all other factors considered equal.
+- **SciComm**: Explain to your neighbor why it takes longer for an unvaccinated person to mount an adaptive immune response to the coronavirus compared to a vaccinated person, all other factors considered equal.
+- **Biochem/Statics**: Design an experiment to test if there are any significant genetic or environmental factors influencing the response between two populations.
+- **Health/Environmental**: Compare and contrast the immune response of stressed and non-stressed individuals with those of immune-deficient individuals.

 ## References